-Lettuce also tends to grow well in temperatures that we’re most comfortable at in the house.
-As long as you find a nice sunny spot for your lettuce it will do well.
+Lettuce also tends to grow well inside at temperatures that we are most comfortable with.
+As long as you find a nice, sunny spot for your lettuce, it will do well.

-It is also helpful to know if you can continually harvest your lettuce varieties or if you should let it grow to maturity, harvest, and then replant.
-Start with something that’s easy to grow and take care of, then branch out from there.
+It is also helpful to know if you can continually harvest your lettuce varieties or if you should let them grow to maturity, harvest, and replant.
+Start with something that is easy to grow and care for, then branch out from there.

 Ready to start planting your first salad bowl?
 You’ll be surprised how easy this will be to put together.
 There are only a handful of things you need to get started.

-A Container or Bowl
+- A Container or Bowl

-Seeds or Seedlings
+- Seeds or Seedlings

-If you can’t find anything suitable around the house, or you want a pretty container to sit on the kitchen counter, head to your local home improvement store or garden center and get a shallow bowl planter.
+If you can’t find anything suitable around the house, or you want a pretty container to sit on the kitchen counter, you can head to your local home improvement store or garden center and get a shallow bowl planter.

-Have a look through your local garden center, or even your farmers market and find a few different varieties of lettuce that you want to grow.
+Have a look through your local garden center or even your farmers market, and find a few different varieties of lettuce that you want to grow.

 Once you get all your shopping goodies home, the fun starts.
 Fill your bowl with potting soil.
 Play with your plant seedlings before you take them out of their containers to determine how you want to arrange them in the bowl.

-Take the seedlings out of the containers, gently tease the roots apart a little around the edges and plant them.
+Take the seedlings out of the containers, gently tease the roots apart a little around the edges, and plant them.
 Gently water your planting bowl to allow the soil to settle and to help encourage root growth.

 Do not be alarmed if your seedlings start to droop a little after planting.
 They will quickly recover, and it won’t take long before you can harvest your first salad.